 Located in the west London inner-city suburb of Hammersmith.
-The Gaumont Palace, Hammersmith, is one of the UK’s largest and best-preserved super cinemas.
-Designed by Robert Cromie for a joint collaboration between exhibitor Israel Davis and the Gaumont British Theatres chain (in 1928 he designed the magnificent Davis Theatre, Croydon).
-The Gaumont Palace opened on 28th March 1932 with 3,487 seats, the opening programme was Tom Walls in “A Night Like This” and Helen Twelvetrees in “Bad Company”.
+This is one of the UK’s largest and best-preserved super cinemas.
+Designed by architect Robert Cromie for a joint collaboration between exhibitor Israel Davis and the Gaumont British Theatres chain (in 1928 he designed the magnificent Davis Theatre, Croydon for Israel Davis which has its own page on Cinema Treasures).
+This was originally planned to also be named Davis Theatre, but it opened as the Gaumont Palace on 28th March 1932 with 3,487 seats.
+The opening programme was Tom Walls in “A Night Like This” and Helen Twelvetrees in “Bad Company”.
+On the stage was “Our Easter Egg”-a ‘Grand Stage Spectacle’ with 80 performers.
+De Groot conducted the Gaumont Palace Symphony Orchestra.
 It was equipped with a large stage that is 35 feet deep, which has proved to be the buildings reason for survival.
 The proscenium is 63 feet wide and there are twenty dressing rooms.
-The Gaumont Palace was also equipped with a Compton 4Manual/15Ranks theatre organ.
-There was also a cafe/restaurant located on the balcony foyer area.
+The Gaumont Palace is also equipped with a Compton 4Manual/15Ranks theatre organ which was opened by organist Leslie James.
+There was also a café/restaurant located on the balcony foyer area.

 The Art Deco style decoration in such a large auditorium is slightly underpowered but nevertheless this is an outstanding, nearly unaltered, example of cinema architecture and is Robert Cromie’s finest surviving cinema.

 It now seats 3,419 with standing room for 302 more.
 It is well used for concerts, opera, ballet and musicals. (“Riverdance” had a two-year run here).